 Ms. Schutz received a higher education management certificate from Wellesley College in 2005, and departed the University of New Haven the same year to explore career consulting.
-In 2006, she became a Lee Hecht Harrison career coach, and in 2008, she joined both Career Curves and Women for Hire as a conference speaker and senior career coach.
-Combining her diverse professional experience with her long-standing passion for helping women define career success, Ms. Schutz thrived in her roles with both companies, and she remains affiliated with Career Curves to the present.
-By 2009, she had started to suffer from feelings that she was ineffective or lacked power in certain situations, and began working with author and motivational speaker Jack Canfield, who selected her as one of just 100 participants in his initial “Train the Trainer” program.
+In 2006, she became a Lee Hecht Harrison career coach, and in 2010, she joined both Career Curve, as a senior career coach, and Women for Hire, as a conference speaker.
+Combining her diverse professional experience with her long-standing passion for helping women define career success, Ms. Schutz thrived in her roles with both companies, and she remains affiliated with Career Curve to the present.
+By 2009, she began working with author and motivational speaker Jack Canfield, who selected her as one of just 100 participants worldwide in his initial “Train the Trainer” program.

 The experience was formative for Ms. Schutz, who left with a new desire to expand both her creative and her business ventures.
-Driven to Succeed Consulting LLC was launched later that year to pass along valuable resume-writing and presentation skills and give job-seekers the tools and strategies necessary to prepare for their dream roles.
-She notes that she has helped applicants successfully negotiate for over $20,000 more than their current salaries, and emphasizes that “people put up roadblocks for themselves,” and that the majority of obstacles that job-seekers face are simply psychological.
+Driven to Succeed Consulting LLC was launched later that year to pass along valuable resume-writing and presentation skills and give job seeker’s the tools and strategies necessary to prepare for their dream roles.
+She notes that she has helped applicants successfully negotiate for over $20,000 more than their current salaries and emphasizes that “people put up roadblocks for themselves,” and that the majority of obstacles that job-seekers face can be eliminated with a change of their mindset.
 Since 2011, Ms. Schutz has been adjunct faculty at Gateway Community College and Norwalk Community College in addition to her consulting work, and she is the founder of a scholarship fund at Gateway Community College that is currently in its 10th year of disbursement.